About the Centre

 The challenge is primarily technological but also managerial.
-Considering the amount of capital needed to boost energy supplies and promote the necessary technological innovations in a world of high uncertainty, expertise in project management, supply chain, finance, human resource and organisational management are of the utmost importance for decision making and forming policy.
+Considering the amount of capital needed to boost energy supplies and promote the necessary technological innovations in a world of high uncertainty, expertise in project management, supply chain, finance, human resource, and organizational management are of the utmost importance for decision making and forming policy.

-Bringing together the expertise of its faculty and its many external international associates, the objective of the Research Centre for Energy Management (RCEM) at ESCP Europe Business School is to cooperate with, and possibly assist, key industry players to facilitate the integration of managerial and technological skills.
+Bringing together the expertise of its faculty and its many external international associates, the objective of the Energy Management Centre (EMC) at ESCP Business School is to cooperate with, and possibly assist, key industry players to facilitate the integration of managerial and technological skills.

-The results of RCEM's research will become available to the public through publications, workshops and conferences, educational programmes and other public outreach activities.
-Research at RCEM will be enhanced through direct cooperation with government agencies, and academic and industry associates from across the globe.
+The results of EMC's research will become available to the public through publications, workshops and conferences, educational programmes and other public outreach activities.
+Research at EMC will be enhanced through direct cooperation with government agencies, and academic and industry associates from across the globe.